gravitational/it-onboarding/index.md

 ### Sign into your work email on the Gmail app
 ```
+Download the Gmail app from your device's App Store if you do not already have it.
+Sign in using your Teleport email address.
+It should go to an Okta page for you to complete the sign in.
+After this is set up, you can also download Google Calendar from the App Store and your account should already be signed in.
 ```

 ### Sign into Slack on your mobile device